t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 When designing a RESTful system, the primary effort goes into modeling the state of the distributed application and assigning it to the different components (i.e., clients and servers).
 How clients can navigate through the resources and modify state to achieve their goals is defined through hypermedia controls, that is, links and forms.
-Hypermedia controls span a kind of a state machine where the nodes are resources and the transitions are links or forms.
+Hypermedia controls span a kind of a state machine where the nodes are resources (or action results) and the transitions are links or forms.
 Clients run this state machine (i.e., the application) by retrieving representations, processing the data, and following the included hypermedia controls.
 In REST, remote state is changed by submitting forms.
 This is usually done by retrieving the current state, modifying the state on the client side, and transferring the new state to the server in the form of new representations -- rather than calling a service and modifying the state on the server side.